devopsarr/lidarr-go/lidarr/docs/ArtistLookupApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiGetApiV1ArtistLookupRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiGetArtistLookupRequest struct via the builder pattern

 Name | Type | Description  | Notes